 • Age Range: Adult

-Relatively affordable compared to the other recipes on this list, this Purina Beyond recipe is marketed for indoor cats and features a mix of chicken, liver, fish, and eggs as sources of animal protein.
+Relatively affordable compared to the other recipes on this list, this Purina Beyond recipe features a mix of chicken, liver, fish, and eggs as sources of animal protein.

-The food contains powdered cellulose, carrots, and guar gum as sources of fiber.
-It’s a little bit higher in carbohydrates than the other products on this list, with 16.8% carbohydrates on a dry matter basis.
-At about 11% fiber on a dry matter basis, this is one of the higher-fiber foods on this list.
-The food’s unusually high fiber content, combined with relatively high carbohydrate content, make it a less-than-ideal choice for long-term feeding.
+The food contains sweet potatoes, carrots, and guar gum as sources of fiber.
+It’s a little bit higher in carbohydrates than the other products on this list, with 26% carbohydrates on a dry matter basis.
+It doesn’t, however, contain refined grains or legumes, which are difficult for some cats to digest.

 Chewy reviewer Shawn says that after feeding his three cats this Beyond recipe, “some digestive situations we were having have cleared up.”